MiltiadisTavelis/epl449.spring21.team15.ReserveOnTime/README.md

 ### Manager
 - Modify details, pictures and events on the managed shop's page
 - View all, past present and future, reservations made through a convenient interface
+- Get useful statistics/insights regarding the order history of the shop
 - Accept/Reject upcoming reservations
 - Edit all account details